RustFields/rustfields.github.io/implementation/implementation-issues.md

 }
 ```

-By running the following test an error occured:
+By running the following test, an error occurred:

 ```rust
 #[test]